protobuf:generate-test

 <includes>

-This can be used to limit what is compiled by protoc
+This can be used to limit what is compiled by protoc.

-Each entry is treated as a glob pattern, and is applied to the path of each discovered compilation candidate file, relative to the sourceDirectory
+Each entry is treated as a glob pattern, and is applied to the path of each discovered compilation candidate file, relative to the sourceDirectory or sourceDependency that provides them

-for full details of the supported syntax within glob patterns.
+See java.nio.file.FileSystem#getPathMatcher for full details of the supported syntax within glob patterns.

 If a file matches any of these patterns, it is automatically included.

-If not provided, then the default is to allow any Protobuf source file.
+If not provided, then the default is to allow any protobuf source file.

-For example, if you only wanted to compile files named user.proto
+For example, if a user only wanted to compile files named user.proto, message.proto, or service.proto, then they would use the following configuration.

 <includes>